AbdurakhmanovMurodjon/Making-3-axes-graph-in-python/README.md

 **result_3axis.png** > shows the last result

 **!!!
-Because of copyright, I have not covered name of river that this all data belongs**
+Because of copyright, I have not shown name of river that this all data belongs**